Please read the latest Coronavirus (COVID-19) latest information and advice from Crawley Borough Council.

 - Development agreement between Crawley Borough Council and Westrock signed – autumn 2018

-- Work on the 91 flats to the west of the Town Hall almost complete - March 2019
+- Phase one housing (91 flats to the west of the Town Hall) completed - August 2021

 - Demolition of part of the existing Town Hall complex – November 2019

-- Construction of the new Town Hall starts – spring 2020
+- Construction of the new Town Hall started – spring 2020

 - Letting agent appointed - June 2020